Inroduction

 Employing neo-Marxist, spatial and vital materialist theories, this study seeks to identify how they use the symbolic backdrop of alleyways to reveal and complicate the economic discourse underpinning the postcolonial construction of Hong Kong's cultural and political reality.

 To articulate such postcoloniality, Chan and Wolf allegorise the all-encompassing capitalist colonisation of everyday life in Hong Kong amidst the city's postcolonial search of its identity and consciousness.
-Despite their different art forms, they both home in on the subalterns and matters inhabiting the gfringes and chasms of the glitzy cityscape -- the alleyways of Hong Kong.
+Despite their different art forms, they both home in on the subalterns and matters inhabiting the fringes and chasms of the glitzy cityscape -- the alleyways of Hong Kong.

 Despite their [Chan and Wolf] different art forms, they both home in on the subalterns and matters inhabiting the fringes and chasms of the glitzy cityscape -- the alleyways of Hong Kong.